odyslam/ethsig-rs/README.md

 We leverage the worker's ability to auto-expire keys, which we set to last up to the point where the SIWE message expires.
 That way we can be certain that if a key exists in the KV Store, it must be valid still.Moreover, we don't have to deal with stale authorizations.

-This worker is developer to power a new set of tools for compensating contributors in DAOs.
+Ethsig was developed to be used in a product of the [Radicle](https://radicle.xyz) stack.

 ## Usage